-ForUs is a small startup company composed of five co-founders, three of whom-Shin Inoue, David Ramirez, and Dave Boudreau-had been working together for more than three years in the retirement industry.
-Feeling that they could provide a better retirement solution, they decided to form their own company.
-Sergey Zelvenskiy met Shin and David at a Meetup designed to introduce developers to small startup companies.
-After creating the online platform for a large retailer, Sergey was very interested in doing more meaningful work.
+retailer, Sergey was very interested in doing more meaningful work.
 Cindy Bloch had recently begun looking for ways to provide retirement planning support to individuals who were not being served by traditional financial planners.
 She was introduced to Shin through a mutual friend who thought that their goals and interests were in sync.
 Cindy joined ForUs in September 2012.

-As the company strives to one day dramatically improve the lives of many, stakes are high for the ForUs team to coalesce and achieve its maximum potential.
-Sensing the importance of coming together and making the best use of all their talents, they enlisted the help of CPP, Inc., publisher of the world's most popular personality assessment-the Myers-Briggs Type Indicator[®] (MBTI[®]) instrument.
+As the company strives to dramatically improve the lives of many, stakes are high for the ForUs team to coalesce and achieve its maximum potential.
+Sensing the importance of coming together and making the best use of all their talents, they enlisted the help of The Myers-Briggs Company [formerly CPP, Inc.] to come together as a team and make the most of all their talents.